Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 First, quantify the answers from user interviews before statistical analysis can be performed.

 I used the K-means Cluster algorithm to measure the geometric distance between users (R studio).
-Then, the outliers that are removed, by adjustign K value, the nodes with similar distances are divided into one cluster.
+Then, the outliers that are removed, by adjusting K value, the nodes with similar distances are divided into one cluster.
 3 clusters represent 3 user groups.
 According to the analysis hypothesis of the user group in the early stage, it is further integrated into 2 groups and 2 usage scenarios.

 ![exported chart 01]({{site.baseurl}}/assets/tvapp/k means cluster.jpg){:class="img-responsive"}